MetOffice/simulation-systems/source/WorkingPractices/who.rst

 All efforts are delivered on a best-endeavors basis, with all requests being triaged.
 Team members contribute to work outside of this project.

+The team can be contacted at umsysteam@metoffice.gov.uk.

+.. _cap_dev_team:

 Capability Development Team
 ---------------------------
 The Capability Development Team are responsible for the LFRic Infrastructure to support the Next Generation Modelling Systems.

+LFRic questions can be directed to meto-lfric@metoffice.gov.uk.
 .. todo: flesh out the description here

 .. _hpc_opt_team: